Next Start

 • Smooth running: Whether it be starting, accelerating or cruising, a properly performing spark plug keeps things running just right.

 • Reduced risk of catalytic converter failure: Misfiring of spark plugs can cause unburned fuel to collect and overheat in the exhaust, which has the potential to damage the catalytic converter.
-If a failure is left unresolved, this can get expensive.
+If a failure is left unresolved, this can necessitate expensive service.

 In the Automotive Technology program offered at Universal Technical Institute (UTI), you can learn about the different components important to the combustion process, including spark plugs.

-The Automotive Engine Service & Repair course specifically covers the fundamentals of internal engine operation and the various components making up the internal combustion engine.
-This is just one of many courses that could teach you the skills you need to work in an in-demand career as an automotive technician.1 In fact, there are more than 67,000 estimated average annual automotive job openings in the United States.41
+The Introduction to Engines course specifically covers the fundamentals of engine operation and the various components making up the internal combustion engine.
+This is just one of many courses that could teach you the skills you need to pursue an in-demand career as an automotive technician.1 In fact, there are more than 67,000 estimated average annual automotive job openings in the United States.41

-You can graduate in less than a year7 from UTI with hands-on experience employers are looking for.
-Take advantage of the opportunities and request more information here.
+You can graduate in less than a year from UTI with hands-on training in skills employers are looking for.7,18 Take advantage of the opportunities and request more information.

 UTI Campuses That Offer Automotive Technician Training